michibo/feyntrop/README.md

 Tutorial
 --------

 To run the tutorial in notebook form, you have to have [jupyter-notebook](//jupyter.org/) installed.
-Call
+Run
 ```
 jupyter notebook tutorial_2L_3pt.ipynb
 ```
-to open the tutorial notebook.
+in the top directory of this repository to open the tutorial notebook.